aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 </details>

-### **Structure**
+### **Barcode Structure**
 Each QR Code label contains the following elements: square modules, finder patterns, timing patterns, one alignment pattern, input data modules, error correction modules, and quiet zones.
-This symbology encodes information as binary data in modules (square dots).
+It encodes information as binary data in modules (square dots).
 Black and white modules correspond to binaries 1 and 0.

 The key elements include the following:
 - Finder (position detection) patterns - square bull's eye signs in three corners of a QR label.
 These patterns facilitate accurate and fast scanning at any orientation angle